 The latest issue of this newsletter is available as a PDF.

-Open Access (OA) stands for the unrestricted access to peer-reviewed research.
+Open Access (OA) stands for the unrestricted access to peer-reResearch_Communications_Newsletter_February_2023viewed research.
 Under the OA publishing models, individuals are able to read, search and download content free of charge.
 This is a change from the traditional publication model where readers pay to access journal articles or institutions pay subscription fees to a suite of journals for their researchers and readers to access.

 There have been a number of policy changes in recent years that reflect the UK Governments commitment to OA.
 The following paragraphs provide more information; if you have any further queries please contact us at email@example.com

 To examine how UK-funded research ﬁndings can be made more accessible, and independent Working Group on Expanding Access to Published Research Findings (also known as the Finch Committee after Chair Dame Janet Finch) was established in 2011.
 Head of science policy, Dr Laura Bellingan was one of three representatives for Learned Societies on the working group.
 The final report, published in June 2012 is available for download.
 In essence, the group recommended a clear policy direction in the UK towards support for ‘Gold’ open access publishing, where publishers receive their revenues from authors rather than readers, and so research articles become freely accessible to everyone immediately upon publication.

 The Rt Hon David Willets MP, Minister for Universities and Science wrote to Dame Janet Finch detailing his response to the policy, cost, sustainability, international considerations and future developments of the Group's recommendations.

 The group subsequently published a one-year-on report in November 2013 which reviewed progress in the implementation of their recommendations.

 Green OA and Gold OA are the two main types of Open Access publication models.The Finch Report defines them as: